Skip to content

 Storage Requirements

 Dedicated workers need access to the same PVC as the primary runtime.
 Set storageAccessMode: ReadWriteMany so multiple workers can access agent storage concurrently.
 If your storage class only supports ReadWriteOnce, set controlPlaneNodeName so the control plane and dedicated workers stay on the same node.
 The chart enforces this constraint during template rendering.
+For the hosted SaaS instance chart, keep the default static_runner backend on single-node clusters.
+Switching hosted instances to dedicated Kubernetes workers on a multi-node cluster requires either a real ReadWriteMany storage class or explicit node pinning.

 RBAC And Network Policy